getong/getong_code_snippet/todo/erlang.md

 - [ ] zotonic
 - [ ] msgpack.
 It seems that msgpack is better than protobuf, right or not?
 - [ ] sext
-- [ ] erlang release upgrade, rebar3 work with appup source file.
+- [ ] erlang release upgrade, rebar3 work with appup source file. rebar3_appup_plugin might help.
       see [12 Appup Cookbook](http://erlang.org/doc/design_principles/appup_cookbook.html), the relx might be much better.
 - [ ] dht
 - [x] new ssl handshake